SteakTheStake/SummitMC/replit.md

 ## Overview

-This is a modern web application for the Summit Minecraft texture pack created by SteakTheStake.
+This is a modern web application for the Summit Minecraft texture pack created by Limitless Designs.
 It's built as a single-page application showcasing the texture pack with download statistics, galleries, and community tools.
 The application uses a full-stack architecture with React frontend and Express backend.

 ## User Preferences